withastro/roadmap/proposals/0000-asset-primitive.md

 <img src={await import('../assets/book.png?url')} />
 ```

 That RFC and this RFC both build on the same core idea: We need to pass assets through Vite for them to be included in the final build.
-We could add a second `local:` attribute that didn't force `?url`, or we could revisit `local:` to handle this use case.
+We could add a second directive similar to `local:` that didn't force `?url`, or we could revisit `local:` to handle this use case.
 The end result would be something like:

 ```
 // Sugar: